News

 • Save the Date - Virtual Musical Meeting for Rising 8th Grade Parents

-The Eighth Grade Musical Faculty Team will be holding a Virtual Meeting for current seventh grade parents and new eighth grade families on Thursday, May 8 from 6:00-6:30 pm to provide some useful preliminary information.
-Parents will receive another reminder with the link that week.
+The Eighth Grade Musical Faculty Team will be holding a Virtual Meeting for current seventh grade parents and new eighth grade families on Thursday, May 7 from 6:00-6:30 pm to provide some useful preliminary information.
+Parents have received a communication with the link and will also receive a reminder.

 Read More

-• Sixth Grade Social Impact Half-Day Field Trip on Tuesday, April 22
+• Fifth Grade Social Impact Field Trip on Thursday, April 23

 Read More